complete-dope/fin-models/posts/ENERGY.md

 Higher current requires thicker wires to handel current w/o overheating .. cost of copper / aluminium is higher, cost of cable goes up

+Order book : amount of pending orders

+Example:
+Installed Capacity aka NamePlate Capacity means what if all conditions are ideal , then the amount of energy produced per hour.
+So, installed capcacity of 100GW translates to around 40GW only due to capacity factor, capacity factor of 0.3-0.4 in India..

+Company has Order book of 5.5GW that means, under 100% efficiency , in all favourable case, capacity factor of 1 , this the amount of energy produced per hour .

+Energy per hour = 5.5GWh

+Real world Capacity factor is 40%, so its:
+5.5 * 0.4 => 2.2GWh

+## Wind energy
+Onshore  : Capacity factor of 20-50% , on land
+Offshore : Capacity factor of 40-54% , in between the oceans